flatpickles/GutenBard/README.md

 ## GutenBard

 GutenBard will be a tool for improvisational writing, assisted by CharCNN (via ML5).
-For the time being, it is a work in progress.
+For the time being, GutenBard is a work in progress.
+Following is an incomplete list of work that needs doing.

+### General to-do
+* Hook up settings panel
+* Add to settings panel
+* Share option
+* Mobile optimization

+### Generator optimizations
+* Don't generate partial words

-### To-Do
+### Editor improvements
-* properly incorporate backspaces
-* maximize available seed text
-* don't update when selecting a range of text
+* Don't update when selecting a range of text
+* Properly incorporate backspaces
-* allow newlines
+* Allow newlines

-* hook up settings panel
+### Design
-* add to settings panel
+* Custom sliders for settings panel
-* font(s)
-* design for settings panel
+* Settings panel slide animation improvements
-* share option
-* mobile optimization
-* ... and more!
+* Font(s)